nextcloud/appstore/docs/prodinstall.rst

     # number of days to include from today in the recent ratings calculation
     # RATING_RECENT_DAY_RANGE = 90

-    # VALIDATE_CERTIFICATES = True
-    # Algorithm which is used to sign and verify app releases.
-The digest is
-    # persisted when saving a release so changing this parameter will only
-    # affect new releases.
-Do not forget to update the app developer docs!
-    # CERTIFICATE_DIGEST = 'sha512'

     # MAX_DOWNLOAD_FILE_SIZE = 1024 ** 2  # bytes
     # MAX_DOWNLOAD_TIMEOUT = 60  # seconds